ucsb-cs56/w20/_lab/proj04-ec.md

 5. Now modify the `locations/admin` page to be a view that is similar to the view for `Favorites`, except that this one also includes the `uid` values.
-If you have a friend with a Google account handy, you can ask them to login to your localhost app in a different browser, and try adding some favorites.
-   Those should show up
-   on this page with a differnet uid.

-   If you don't have a friend like that hand, don't worry about it for now; you can test this during closed or open lab hours by asking a mentor or TA to login for you.
+   To test this feature, you'll need users to login with two different Google accounts.
+Some suggestions on how to do that appear below in the section "Testing with two different Google Accounts".

+   You want to check whether different users can have different favorites.
+   Eventually (though perhaps not yet at this step):

+   * All users show up on the Users menu (for Admins only) as having logged in (this should already be true)
+   * Admins can see all users favorites on the "Admin/All Favorites" menu item, each with different uid values.
+(This should already be true)
+   * Each user sees only their *own* Favorites when logged in under their account (this should not be true yet; we are implementing this at the next step.)

 4. Now, to prepare for showing only the individual users favorites, add a `findByUid` method to the `LocationRepository` interface.
    Note that you don't have to write any code for it; you just have to specify the method with the correct naming convention, and Spring Boot will make sure that the proper code gets generated.
 You need to make sure the return value and parameter types and names are correct though.
 See other examples of Spring Boot database repositories for examples.

 5. Now, in the controller method for the the list of favorite locations at the `/locations` endpoint, use the `findByUid` instead of the `findAll` method, and only show the favorites of the currently logged in user.
 This view doesn't need the `uid` field, since it is implied that only favorite locations of the currently logged in user are being shown.

    Of course you'll need to know the uid of the currently logged in user so that you can pass it to `findByUid`.
 You already did that once in another controller method, so you'll need that same trick again.

 6. At this point, if you've followed all the instructions and you are able to test, you'll see that things *almost* work, but there still may be a bug:

    * When selected, the Admin menu correctly shows all locations for all users
    * When selected, the Favorites menu correctly shows only locations added by the current user
    * BUT, when a user adds a new favorite, they are redirected to a page showing ALL of the favorite locations for all users.

    Locate the root cause of this bug, and fix it.
 To do that, you'll need to trace through the code that handles the case of adding a new favorite.
 Since you wrote that code in an earlier part of the project, you should be able to find it, and know how to fix it.

-7. Of course, to really know whether any of this is working or not, you'll need to have a separate Google user test your app.
-If you have a friend with a Google account handy, you can test on localhost, by opening a different browser.

-   But if you can't test with multiple Google users on localhost, because no-one else is around, then here's what to do:

-   * Do a pull request and accept it to deploy your app to Heroku, and then go on the Slack, in `#individual-project-track`  channel and ask for a buddy to help test your app.
-     Hopefully, they can
-     help test yours as well.

-   * Post a link to your running Heroku app, and indicate you need someone to login,
-     try add a "favorite location" or two, and then ping you back on Slack.

-   This should allow you to check whether different users can have different favorites.
-You should see the others users show up in the users menu, and you should see the other users Favorites show up in the Admin menu, but you should *only* see your own favorites under the favorites menu.
-And after adding a new favorite, you should see only your own favorites in the page to which you are redirected.

 When all seems to be working, merge into master (if not already done), and proceed to the "final steps" below.

-# How to test if you don't have a friend handy
+# Testing with another Google Account

+There are several options for testing with multiple Google Accounts to be sure that your app works properly.

+1. If you yourself have both an `@ucsb.edu` Google Account, as well as a non-ucsb Google account, you can test that way, logging in yourself with the two different accounts.

+2. If you don't have more than one Google Account yourself, you can try to find another UCSB student that can help you test.
+If there is one handy in person, ask them.

+3. If neither options 2 or 3 work, then you can post on the Slack in the `#individual-project-track` channel and ask for someone to try testing your app.
+It's nice if you can volunteer to test their app as well in return.

+   For this approach, you need to:

+   * do a pull request and accept it to deploy your app to Heroku.
+   * post a link to your running Heroku app, and indicate you need someone to login, try add a "favorite location" or two, and then ping you back on Slack.

+4. Finally, try coming to either open or closed lab hours, and ask a fellow student, mentor or TA in person.

+Whether running on `localhost` you'll want to either:
+* logout and login again under the other account
+* use a different browser to login to the second account
+* use a "Private Browsing" or "Incognito" window to login to the second account.

+On Heroku, you have all the options above, plus the option of being on another computer.

 # Final Steps